Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

-Notice that the U(1) charge of the skyrmion rotates between three pairs of distinct induced masses, residing at any two equivalent vertices of two triangles, while each generator of isospin SU(2) symmetry rotates between two copies distinct induced masses, residing at the end of identical arms of two triangles, see Fig.~\ref{Fig-triangle}.
-Therefore, the induced U(1) or SU(2) quantum number of skyrmion gives rise to the color degeneracy among the competing orders in its core, which we exemplify in Sec.~\ref{subsubsection:skyrmion_valleyQBT_examples}.
+Notice that the U(1) charge of the skyrmion rotates between three pairs of distinct induced masses, residing at any two equivalent vertices of two triangles, while each generator of isospin SU(2) symmetry rotates between two copies of distinct induced masses, residing at the end of identical arms of two triangles, see Fig.~\ref{Fig-triangle}.
+Therefore, the induced U(1) or SU(2) quantum number of skyrmions due to the formation of competing mass orders at its core gives rise to the color degeneracy among the competing orders in its core, which we exemplify in Sec.~\ref{subsubsection:skyrmion_valleyQBT_examples}.

 In terms of the masses related by the U(1) rotation, generated by $Q_{\rm skyr}=Y$, we can define three copies of five-tuplet of mutually anticommuting masses \allowdisplaybreaks[4]